stiwwelll/kremanski_jekyll/lunch.md

 ---

-07.02.2018

-The sun is shy but surely it does come out soon, come to wait for it in Kremanski !!!
+08.02.2018

+&nbsp;

+Sunny and colourful Thursday in Kremanski !!!

-\* ROASTED EGGPLANTS, FENCHEL, RICOTTA, PESTO SANDWICH with side of sauerkraut salad (VEGAN IPTION POSSIBLE) (7,5)
+\* CHORIZO- FENNE- RICOTTA & PESTO SANDWICH with side of sauerkraut salad (7,5)

-\* BUTTERED MISO SAVOY withcabbage, polenta, fried kimchi (veggy and homemade) and a poached egg (7,9)
+\* SALTED LEMON HERB SAUCE POLENTA with fried kimchi (veggy and homemade),eggplants and a poached egg - GLUTEIN FREE (7,9)

+\* SHAKSHOUKA (tomato sauce base with 2 poached eggs on the top (7,2))

+----&gt; VEGAN OPTION POSSIBLE with 2 eggplants and cauliflower (7,7)

 \*THE QUICHE (fennel, cauliflower, Beets) -/+ salad (3,9/6,-)